wvanderp/isOsmComplete/FUTURE.md

 ## code fixes

-Make a generic wikidata query compare function
+Make a generic wikidata query compare function.

-Centralize the tag info servers
+Centralize the tag info servers.

-making sure that one failed task does not fail the whole collect
+Making sure that one failed task does not fail the whole collect